 Paddle Like a VoyagerO‘ahu

-Modern day outrigger canoes have roots in these very vessels.
-Outrigger canoes feature one or more lateral supports known as outriggers, which increase stability and allow the canoe to travel faster and in rougher waters.
-And when they catch a wave on their way back
+Like the Hokule‘a, modern-day OUTRIGGER CANOES have roots in these traditional vessels.
+Outrigger canoes feature one or more lateral supports, known as outriggers, which increase stability and allow the canoe to travel faster and in rougher waters.
+And when they catch a wave on

-If this sounds like your kind of voyage, there are several companies that offer outrigger canoe outings, such as Star Beachboys and Aloha Beach Services located on Waikiki Beach.
-The former offers a three-wave ride, and Aloha Beach Services offers two-wave rides and hour-long group excursions with a canoe and two captains.
-Star Beachboys is located at the yellow tents by the Duke Kahanamoku statue, and Aloha Beach Services is found on Waikiki Beach by the Moana Surfrider.
-Or just keep your eyes peeled—there are numerous places eager to take paddlers out.
+There are also several companies that offer outrigger canoe outings, such as STAR BEACHBOYS and ALOHA BEACH SERVICES, both located on Waikiki Beach.
+The former offers a threewave ride, and Aloha Beach Services offers two-wave rides and hour-long group excursions with a canoe and two captains.
+Star Beachboys is located at the yellow tents by the Duke Kahanamoku statue, and Aloha Beach Services can be found on Waikiki Beach by the Moana Surfrider hotel.